List of rulers of Bengal

 This is a list of rulers of Bengal.
 For much of its history, Bengal was split up into several independent kingdoms, completely unifying only several times.
 In ancient times, Bengal consisted of the kingdoms of Pundra, Suhma, Vanga, Samatata and Harikela.

-In the 4th century BCE, during the reign of the Nanda Empire, the powerful rulers of Gangaridai sent their forces with the war elephants which led the withdrawal of Alexander the Great from the Indian subcontinent.
+In the 4th century BCE, during the reign of the Nanda Empire, the powerful rulers of Gangaridai sent their forces consisting of war elephants which led to the withdrawal of Alexander the Great from the Indian subcontinent.

-As a province of the Mauryan Empire, much of Bengal was part of it except for the far eastern Bengali kingdoms which maintained friendly relationships with Ashoka.
-The kingdoms of Bengal continued to exist as tributary states before succumbing to the Guptas.
-With the fall of the Gupta Empire, Bengal was united under a single local ruler, King Shashanka, for the first time.
-With the collapse of his kingdom, Bengal split up into petty kingdoms once more.

-With the rise of Gopala in 750 AD, Bengal was united once more under the Hindu Buddhist Pala Empire .The Pala period is considered as one of golden eras of bengali history as it brought stability and prosperity to Bengal after centuries of Civil War, created outstanding works of art and architecture ,proto- bengali language develop under them including its first literary work, the Charyapada and so on .Until the 12th century than being succeeded by the Hindu Chandra dynasty, Sena dynasty and deva dynasty.
-The rule of deva dynasty was a period ofpeace,propersity and creative excellence and may be designed as "golden age" After them, Bengal was ruled by the Hindu Maharajas of kingdoms such as Chandradwip and Cooch Behar.
+With the rise of Gopala in 750 AD, Bengal was united once more under the Buddhist and Shaivite Pala Empire.
+The Pala period is considered as one of golden eras of Bengali history as it brought stability and prosperity to Bengal after centuries of Civil War, created outstanding works of art and architecture, proto-Bengali language developed under them including its first literary work, the Charyapada and so on.
+They ruled Bengal until the 12th century, before being succeeded by the Buddhist and Hindu Chandra dynasty, Sena dynasty and Deva dynasty.
+The rule of the Sena and Deva dynasty extended over various parts of Bengal, until the arrival of Muhammad bin Bakhtiyar Khalji as part of the Ghurid Invasion of Bengal.